South Africa

 1. Cabernet Sauvignon: Globally acclaimed Cabernet Sauvignon flourishes in regions with well-drained soils and a climate characterized by warm days and cool nights.
 Notably, Stellenbosch and Paarl provide the ideal conditions for this red grape variety.

 2. Syrah: Known for its bold and spicy wines, Syrah thrives in South Africa's Mediterranean-like climate.
 It prefers well-drained soils, ample sunlight, and moderate rainfall, making regions like Swartland and Wellington its favored home.
+If you want to learn more about the wide range of wine styles Sytrah can offer, check out our comprehensive In-Depth profile.

 3. Pinotage: South Africa's signature grape, Pinotage, excels in warm, dry climates.
 Prudent canopy management is essential to protect the fruit from harsh sunlight.
 This distinctive red grape variety is particularly successful in regions like Stellenbosch and Swartland.

 4. Merlot: Merlot, celebrated for its approachable and smooth wines, finds its stride in regions with moderate temperatures and well-drained soils.
 Stellenbosch, Paarl, and Franschhoek are renowned for their Merlot vineyards.
+If you want to learn more about the profile of Pinot Noir wines, check out our In-Depth profile.

 5. Pinot Noir: The elegant and complex Pinot Noir thrives in cooler climates with an extended growing season.
 Walker Bay and Elgin, with their temperate conditions, provide the perfect canvas for this delicate grape variety.
+If you want to learn more about Pinot Noir wines, check our In-Depth profile about this wine.

 6. Chenin Blanc: Chenin Blanc, South Africa's versatile white grape, adapts to a variety of climates and soil types.
 However, it thrives particularly well in cooler regions like Stellenbosch and Swartland.